“Pretty Good House”

 Coined at a series of meetings by a building science group in the eastern US, a “Pretty Good House” is a playful take on scaling back the intense requirements of the ultra-energy-efficient Passive House standard, but still applying many of the same principles to create a home that has markedly improved comfort and energy efficiency.
-The approach is defined by its simplicity, without any kind of complicated computer thermal modelling to determine the home’s energy usage, a lack of very specialized construction practices or details, and a pursuit of improved building envelope goals according to common sense and budget constraints.
+The approach is defined by its simplicity, including straight forward construction practices and details, and improved building envelope goals according to common sense and budget constraints.
 Pheasant Hill Homes has long employed these principles to help provide clients with homes that have much improved insulation levels, higher quality glazing and improved air-tightness to reduce heat loss.
 The effect has been happy clients that are more comfortable, with lower utility bills and a cost that still worked with their budget.
 We just didn’t have the catchy “Pretty Good House” moniker to go along with it!

 Why isn’t everyone making a “Pretty Good House”?